sirrazor05/cloud/data_analyst/python_fundamentals.md

 ### Key properties
 - **Ordered:** Elements maintain the order in which they were added.
 - **Mutable:** You can change the content of a list (add, remove, or modify elements).
-- **Allows Duplicates:** Lists can contain multiple occurrences of the same value..
+- **Allows Duplicates:** Lists can contain multiple occurrences of the same value.

 ### Syntax
 ```python